All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 In some cases, addiction is a result of these mental health issues.

-This can include disorders such as schizophrenia, bipolar disorder, depression and anxiety.
+This can include disorders such as:

 If an individual is discovered to have a mental health issue, as is very common when diagnosing addiction, Rehab 4 Alcoholism will ensure that the individual enters treatment programmes that focus on both the physical and mental effects of addiction.